Graduation Class of 2015: Giving Is A Way To Live Well

 Becky Herrmann of Angels There For You noted that people want to be needed, sought after and validated.
 She recommended the book Give to Live, and said there were no side effects to giving of oneself, urging everyone to try doing so.
 Larry Shapiro, one of the graduates, countered with, “There are side effects, but no negative ones.”
 Herrmann later presented each of the graduates with a gift.

-Shapiro spoke next, sharing with the audience that, having completed the course, he felt prepared to go out and serve as a counselor.
-He proceeded to give a little history of peer support counseling in British Columbia, which has been present since the 1980s, addressing social isolation and other daily issues affecting seniors.
+Shapiro spoke next, sharing with the audience that, having completed the course, he felt prepared to go out and serve as a Peer Support Volunteer.
+He proceeded to give a little history of peer support in British Columbia, which has been present since the 1980s, addressing social isolation and other daily issues affecting seniors.
 Shapiro felt the course had taught him empathy, as well as the skills and techniques necessary to offer others methods of self-help.

 Fellow graduate Neveen Hossameldin said that, as an immigrant, what one missed most were the friendships left behind, and that she didn’t have another 55 years to forge new ones.
 Yet, after 55 hours as part of this group, she had indeed made new, lasting friendships.
 Hossameldin appreciated that Haber had told the class that they were not working for JSA but were part of JSA.
 Echoing what others had said, she praised Hann for making the sessions pleasurable and warm.